C-Rodg/Front-end-Engineering/README.md

 - Quasilinear Time O(n \* log n): divide and conquer, but must iterate through n.
 Most sorts are quasilinear.
 - Quadratic Time O(n^2): every element has to be compared to every other element
 - Exponential Time O(2^n): for every one more element, processing power required doubles.

+**Space Complexity** measures the amount of space needed to perform.
+Most primitives (numbers, bools, etc.) are O(1).
+Strings, arrays, and objects are O(n.length) because a string that is length of n, will take up twice as much memory for a string length of 2n.

+**Logarithms**: log2^value = exponent || 2^exponent = value.
+How many times you can divide a number by 2 before it reaches 1.

 ## Notes